dsc-courses/dsc10-2024-sp/tutorcreatedresources.md

 🚨This page is under construction!🚨

-The interactive diagrams below are taken from lecture.
-Click on a diagram to "activate" it, then either click through it or use your arrow keys to navigate.
-If you'd like to see the diagram directly in Google Slides, click the "source" link.
+This page has content made by DSC 10 tutors over the course of time that they thought would be helpful.
+Feel free to click through on this page, or if you'd like to view the content directly in browser, click the "source" link.

 ## Table of contents
 {: .no_toc .text-delta }